 Overview of the Andaman & Nicobar Islands

-The Andaman & Nicobar Islands are more than just a tropical paradise; they are a melting pot of cultures and histories.
-From pristine beaches to a vibrant blend of communities, these islands offer a unique cultural tapestry:
+The Andaman & Nicobar Islands are not merely a tropical haven; they are a cultural melting pot and a melting pot of histories.
+From unspoiled beaches to a cosmopolitan mix of communities, these islands present a rich cultural mosaic:

 Geography and Demographics

-Located in the Bay of Bengal, the Andaman & Nicobar Islands are a group of over 500 islands, only a handful of which are inhabited.
-With a population of approximately 400,000, these islands host a vibrant mix of indigenous tribes and settlers from mainland India, creating a cultural mosaic unlike any other.
+Located in the Bay of Bengal, the Andaman & Nicobar Islands are an archipelago of over 500 islands, very few of which are populated.
+Homed by approximately 400,000 inhabitants, the islands are a culturally mixed population of indigenous tribes and mainland settlers from the Indian mainland, creating a culturally distinct mosaic.

 Historical Context